palewire/first-python-notebook/docs/_build_html/_sources/pandas/index.rst.txt

     jupyter notebook

-Reopen you notebook and create a new cell at the top.
+Reopen your notebook and create a new cell at the top.
 There we will import the pandas library for use in our script.
 Type in the following and hit the play button again.

 .. code-block:: python